 Need to speed up or slow down the playback speed of a video?
 We've got you covered.
 In desktop and tablet browsers, hover over the playback speed icon to choose any speed between 0.25x and 2x.
 You can also press the left and right arrows on your keyboard to select a speed.
 On mobile devices, tap the gear icon and then click the playback settings drop-down arrow to cycle through the speed options.

 And there's more!
 Learners can now watch your video while they interact with a slide, open new browser tabs, or navigate to different apps.
 Simply click the picture-in-picture button to move the video to a floating window.

 With picture-in-picture mode, you can play/pause the video, resize it, and move it around the screen (or to another monitor).
 To return to normal viewing mode, click the Back to tab button or the X on the floating video.

 Picture-in-picture mode is available in desktop browsers that support it—Google Chrome, Microsoft Edge, and Safari.
 On mobile devices, picture-in-picture mode works in Safari on Apple iOS/iPadOS.

 Full-screen mode for videos is now available, giving learners more viewing room.
 Click or tap the full-screen button to scale the video to fill the screen.
 Click it or tap it again to return to normal viewing mode.

 Accessible video controls are exclusive to the modern player in the June 2022 update and later for Storyline 360.
-Project files that use this feature won't open in Storyline 3 or earlier versions of Storyline 360.
+Project files that use this feature won't open in earlier versions of Storyline 360.
 To restore compatibility, omit the accessible video controls for each video.
 Click the video placeholder, go to the Options tab on the ribbon, then click the Video Controls drop-down arrow and choose Show none.